-Michael loved history, but he was particularly passionate about collecting and sharing knowledge of local history and the stories of our community and all its people.
+In 2020, the LEAD Board established a scholarship in honor of Chairman Michael Young.
+Michael was an alumni of the last graduating class of Langston High School.
+Michael loved history but was particularly passionate about collecting and sharing knowledge of local history and the stories of our community and all its people.
 His passion for Langston High School’s sense of community and its inspiring charge to its students, “Enter to Learn, Depart to Serve,” fueled his seemingly endless energy for preserving Langston artifacts, stories, and the structure itself.

 Applicant Eligibility Requirements:

-The Michael L. Young Memorial Scholarship will be offered annually to a high school senior who has been accepted for full-time enrollment in an accredited college, university, trade school, or seminary.
+The Langston Legacy Scholarship will be offered annually to a high school senior who has been accepted for full-time enrollment in an accredited college, university, trade school, or seminary.